Reduce, Reuse and Recycle: Ideas to Help Reduce Waste

 One of the easiest things you could do today is keeping a reusable canvas tote bag in your car for when you go grocery shopping and declining a plastic bag.
 As a Green Tomato member, you’ll receive a canvas tote bag during your first delivery as a welcome gift!
 We want you to use it and eventually hope that I can replace plastic bags.
 We must take action as unfortunately there’s no policy here in Florida banning plastic bags.

-5. Avoid produce wrapped in plastic
+5. Try to avoid produce wrapped in plastic

 6. Avoid single-use plastics